md861/Fort-Py-Light/README.md

-# Fort-Py-Light
+# FortPy theme light
-A customized markup theme for Fortran and Python
+Custom built theme for Fortran and Python markups in VS Code.
+The theme is based on the Brackets light pro theme tweaked to my own preferences.